zoomix/ionic_feeder/README.md

 * Reloading bar instead of spinner.
 * Bottle feeding default - 150ml
 * Scrolling "time between feedings" gets reset.
 Use something clever here. (bug)
+* Are you sure you want to delete.

 ##Used plugins